-Vinyl planks are a popular form of vinyl flooring that’s designed to look like real wood.
-They are waterproof, not prone to expansion from heat and cold like wood is, and stand up well against kids and pets.
+Vinyl planks are a popular form of vinyl flooring designed to look like real wood.
+They are fiercely water-resistant, do not tend to expand from heat and cold as wood does, and stand up well against kids and pets.
 Jake Olson of Nature's Touch Flooring in Minneapolis, Minnesota, says that vinyl planks are popular because they are 100 percent waterproof and a good alternative to laminate.
-Pricing for vinyl planks fluctuates based on brand.
-Pricing for entry-level vinyl planks that click together typically starts around $2 per square foot.
-These planks, however, may not have the staying power of upgraded versions, says Olsen at Nature's Touch Flooring.
-Here are some cost examples for vinyl planks and installation:
+Often vinyl planks have seams that lock into place, meaning you can install them over an existing floor without adhesion.
+You can choose to glue them into place, but installation costs will be lower if you opt to have your vinyl plank flooring "float" instead of being glued down.
+Prices for the vinyl planks themselves fluctuate based on brand and design.
+Entry-level vinyl planks that click together typically start at about $2 per square foot.
+These planks, however, may not have the staying power of higher-grade versions, says Olsen at Nature's Touch Flooring.
+Here are some examples of the average cost for vinyl planks and installation:

 Right Step Flooring in Hallandale, Florida

-The projet included carpet removal and installation of acacia-look vinyl plank flooring in three rooms
+- The project included carpet removal and installation of acacia-look vinyl plank flooring in three rooms.

 - Price does not include materials.